 The installation of exhibits must be completed between 8 a.m. - 6 p.m. on October 15 and/or 8 a.m. – 6 p.m. on October 16.
 If any exhibitor is not set up and in order by 7:00 a.m. on October 17th, NASGW reserves the right to reassign the space to another exhibitor, or to make such other use of the space deemed necessary or appropriate with no refund being made to the original contracting exhibitor.

 Please Note: Show hours as specified here are subject to change, in which case all exhibitors will be notified in writing.
 The exhibit area will not be open at any other time so as not to conflict with the NASGW Meeting and Expo program.
-Exhibits are to be kept intact until the closing of the exhibits, presently planned at 12:00 noon on Friday, October 19, 2018 (closing day of expo).
+Exhibits are to be kept intact until the closing of the exhibits, presently planned at 12:00 noon on Friday, October 25, 2019 (closing day of expo).
 No part of an exhibit shall be removed during the NASGW Expo without special permission from show management.
 Any Exhibitor who begins dismantling his display before the close of the show will lose his company’s priority status in future NASGW Expos and may altogether lose the privilege of exhibiting.
 Exhibitors are requested not to interfere with the return of empty crates.
-Exhibitors will have reasonable time to erect and dismantle their exhibits, which will be specified in the Exhibitor Service Manual.
+Exhibitors will have a reasonable time to erect and dismantle their exhibits, which will be specified in the Exhibitor Service Manual.
 Exhibit materials not removed from the hall by the time specified will be removed by NASGW at the exhibitor’s expense and liability.

 Booth sizes indicated in the Official Exhibitor’s Brochure are measured on the back dimension from the center of the 33" side rail.
-In order to allow unobstructed view of neighboring booths, exhibitors are not permitted to have their backdrops exceed eight feet (8') in height, nor can they protrude more than ten feet (10') from the back wall.
+In order to allow an unobstructed view of neighboring booths, exhibitors are not permitted to have their backdrops exceed eight feet (8') in height, nor can they protrude more than ten feet (10') from the back wall.
 The reverse side of any wing panel extending from the back wall of the display must be draped in order to avoid raw exposure to a neighboring booth.
 Furthermore, no exhibit along the side rails of the booth may exceed thirty-three inches (33") in height from the floor.
 Any variance to these rules must be reviewed and approved by show management.

 A. No spotlight may be directed toward the aisles or so directed that it proves to be irritating or distracting to neighboring exhibit booths or guests.